midhunkalarikkal/FullDomain/Notes/DSA2.md

 `Worst Case Scenario`
 ----------------------
 The worst-case time complexity is O(n^2).
 This occurs when the pivot choice results in highly unbalanced partitions.
-For example, if the array is already sorted or nearly sorted, and the last element is always chosen as the pivot, the array is divided into one large subarray and one empty subarray, leading to O(n^2) complexity.

-the worst-case scenario for quick sort arises when the pivot is consistently chosen poorly, such as always selecting the smallest or largest element in the array.
-In this situation, Quick Sort may require O(n^2) comparisons and swaps to complete the sorting process, which could be more inefficient.
-For example, this worst-case scenario can occur when sorting an already sorted array or an array with many duplicate elements.

 `Advantages`
 --------------